TheMarlboroMan/punge/README.md

 ## TODO and FIX.

-- Pop state does not work because ESC always exits in the driver.
-Should be changed to something in the state manager??
 - Maybe add a top bar always, with the title???
 - What should be printed out if there's nothing on the stack???
 	Popping from empty stacks gives out zero.